-Even though Summer is coming to an end, September is a great month to enjoy all the Bluegrass has to offer.
-From horse sales and food tours to paddling and patio dining, Lexington is the perfect place to kick off the fall season!
+As summer winds down, September offers the perfect opportunity to experience all that the Bluegrass region has to offer.
+Whether it's horse sales, food tours, paddling adventures, or patio dining, Lexington is the ideal spot to kick off the fall season!

 September Sale at Keeneland

-Nothing showcases behind-the-scenes of Lexington’s racing industry quite like morning workouts at Keeneland and breakfast at the Keeneland Track Kitchen!
-Rise and shine with the sight of Thoroughbreds hitting the track then head over for breakfast.
-You might even rub elbows with a jockey or a trainer while you’re there.
-Fueling up trackside is the normal way of life in Lex.
-No reservations necessary.
+Nothing captures the behind-the-scenes excitement of Lexington’s racing industry like morning workouts at Keeneland and breakfast at the Keeneland Track Kitchen.
+Start your day by watching Thoroughbreds thunder down the stretch, then head over to grab a bite for breakfast.
+You might even find yourself alongside a jockey or trainer.
+Fueling up trackside is just a part of daily life in Lex—no reservations required.

 Horse Farm Tour